Understanding the Schedule

 To add an allocation type in the schedule:

-In the top-right corner, search for Service Schedule New Allocation Menu and select it from the results.
+In the top-right corner, choose the icon, enter Service Schedule New Allocation Menu and select the related result.

 The next column, Line No., is a number that will be applied to the allocation to determine the order in which it will appear when selecting an allocation type.
 The lower the number, the higher it appears in the list, and vice versa.